Skip to main content

 Instructions

 Deletes an Automated Rule.
 Returns a success flag.
 Destructive — the rule stops firing immediately and its evaluation history is purged.
-Reversible via rollback_apply (re-creates the rule), but the rule_id changes on re-create which can break downstream references.
+Not automatically reversible — record before-state with mureo_state_action_log_append if you may need to roll back (and note that re-creating the rule assigns a new rule_id, which can break downstream references).
 For temporary suspension prefer meta_ads_ad_rules_update with status=DISABLED.

 Input Schema